Date: September 14, 2018

 Choosing the Best Material for Garage Doors in Coastal Areas

 Most coastal areas are prone to extreme moisture, strong winds, and grueling temperatures.
 Because of that, be sure to carefully consider all the door material options available to you.
 While wood is offered as a garage door material, it will require more care and maintenance than other material selections when used in coastal climates.
-Our garage door experts suggest vinyl, wood composite, and urethane composite as the best materials for garage doors in coastal areas.
+Our garage door experts suggest garage door materials such as vinyl, wood composite, and urethane composite as the best for coastal areas.

 Since vinyl is composed of solid plastic, there’s no need to worry about moisture absorption or salt corrosion.
 Its durable construction won’t splinter, twist, or warp.
 Plus, for added convenience, limited maintenance is required over time.

 When it comes to finishes, raw, PVC vinyl naturally has a white, semi-matte finish.
 This means that additional paint isn’t required.
 However, if a different color or additional protection is desired, the vinyl can be painted with an acrylic paint.
 Our garage door experts suggest selecting light colors with an LRV of 60 or higher for the best results.
 Dark paint colors aren’t recommended.

 Wood composite is an extremely-durable engineered product.
 It’s made with a combination of wood fibers, non-wood materials, and a strong bonding resin.
 While it has a wooden appearance, it outperforms traditional wood materials in exterior applications.
 It’s moisture-, fungal-, decay-, insect-, and rot-resistant, making it a long-lasting garage door material choice in any environment.
 Like vinyl, it also requires very little maintenance over time.

 Wood composite can be painted any color.
 However, our garage door experts advise that dark colors tend to fade faster than lighter colors when used on this material.